ibm-mas/mas-performance/docs/mas/mobile/bestpractice.md

 - Scaling up the core-api pod can enhance the downloading experience for the mobile app.

+- Consider scaling up the mobile pods when the CPU usage of a pod exceeds 4.

 - Optimal disk throughput for the database is crucial for a smooth app downloading experience.